ayodeji1979/Analysis-of-a-Retail-Fashion-Store/README.md

 The combination of these tools and techniques allowed for a thorough and insightful analysis of the fashion retail data, ultimately aimed at driving informed decision-making for the company.

-## Aim and Objectives
+## Requirements
-- To perform data preparation and pre-processing.
+- Perform data preparation and pre-processing.
 -	To merge the two datasets.
--	To identify customer behaviour based on culture.
+-	Identify customer behaviour based on culture.
--	To identify customer preferences based on colour.
+-	Identify customer preferences based on colour.
--	To identify customer preferences based on price.
+-	Identify customer preferences based on price.
--	To identify customer preferences based on brand.
+-	Identify customer preferences based on brand.
--	To build a machine learning model that can aid in the identification of patterns and relationships within the dataset.
+-	Build a machine learning model that can aid in identifying patterns and relationships within the dataset.

 ## Insights
-Upon examining the customers' preferences, the analysis of the top 10 colours revealed a clear trend; black emerges as the most sought-after hue, and yellow occupies the position of least popularity.
-This suggests that black is an enduring colour choice for clothing items, indicating that virtually everyone has at least a black colour of choice garment in their wardrobe
+#### Product Quality and Customer Satisfaction:
+- The presence of a 5.0 average rating indicates that there are high-quality products in the outlet that are highly appreciated by customers.
+- The existence of products with a 0 rating (not rated) could indicate either new products or products that are not engaging enough for customers to rate.
+#### Pricing Strategy and Market Positioning:
+- The wide range in prices, from as low as $169 to as high as $47,999, suggests a diverse product range catering to various customer segments.
+- The average price of $2968 indicates a positioning towards the higher end of the market, possibly targeting a more affluent customer base.
+#### Customer Engagement:
+- The highest number of ratings (21,274) for a product shows significant customer engagement and interest.
+It would be useful to further analyze what makes this product so popular.
+- Products with zero ratings may need marketing attention or a review of their relevance in the current product line.
+#### Color Preferences:
+- Black being the most bought color indicates a strong customer preference, which could guide future inventory decisions.
+- With 49 unique colors available, the outlet demonstrates a broad color variety, catering to diverse customer preferences.
+#### Brand Performance:
+- Roadster being the most bought brand (346 times) suggests its popularity and acceptance.
+Understanding why this brand is popular could inform product strategy.
+- With 1020 different brands, the outlet has a vast brand assortment, which is good for customer choice but also poses challenges in inventory management.
+#### Sales and Inventory Insights:
+- The most purchased product being "SCORPIOUS Women Pack of Shrug & Top" (bought 10 times) provides an insight into current fashion trends and customer preferences.
+- This relatively low number for the most purchased product could also imply either a very diverse product range or a need to increase marketing efforts to boost sales.

+## Recommendations
+- Identifying gaps in the market – for example, colors or brands that are not well-represented but have potential based on market trends.
+- Reviewing pricing strategy in relation to competitors, especially since the average price point is quite high.
+- Focus on increasing the ratings of low-rated or unrated products through quality improvements or customer engagement strategies.
+- Analyze the sales data in relation to stock levels to optimize inventory and reduce overstocking or stockouts.
+- Increase the stock of popular items like the "SCORPIOUS Women Pack of Shrug & Top" and products from the Roadster brand.
+- Expand the range of products in the most popular color, Black, to capitalize on this clear customer preference.
+- For products with low or zero ratings, increase marketing efforts.
+This could involve social media campaigns, targeted email marketing, or promotions to encourage customer engagement and reviews.
+- Highlight top-rated products more prominently on your platform to leverage their popularity and boost sales.
+- Analyze sales data to identify slow-moving items and consider discounts or bundling them with more popular items.
+- Keep a balanced stock of highly rated products to meet demand without overstocking.